 Overall staff qualifications and training requirements are governed by TWC Chapter 805 Adult Education and Literacy rule §805.21, Staff Qualifications and Training.
-These are general requirements and, for staff who oversee program testing and assessment services and for test proctoring staff, these general requirements will be further defined by the requirements of the test publisher for each test.
+These are general requirements for staff who oversee program testing and assessment services and for test proctoring staff.
+These general requirements will be further defined by the requirements of the test publisher for each test type.
+Please see TCALL's Staff Qualifications and Development Requirements for role-based professional development expectations.
+Due to conflicts of interest, certain required staff positions such as "Lead for Quality Assurance" or "Lead for Performance Accountability" should not be part of the testing staff team.

 Additionally, test administrators and certain key staff with duties related to distance learning have specific training requirements.
-See the State Guidance for Distance Learning section.
+See the State Guidance for Distance Education section for more information.

-In TWC rules, staff members who "oversee program assessment services" include test supervisors and test administrators, and "proctoring staff" includes test proctors.
+Under TWC rules, staff members who "oversee program assessment services" include test supervisors and test administrators, and "proctoring staff" includes test proctors.

 Staff may have multiple roles in the testing and assessment process or other duties.
 For example, an instructor may also be a test administrator or a proctor.
+As outlined on TCALL's Staff Qualifications and Development page, staff members who "oversee program assessment services" include test supervisors and test administrators, and "proctoring staff" includes test proctors.
+These roles have different professional development requirements.

-Table 13, Overview of Professional Development Requirements for Testing and Assessment Staff, lists the PD requirements by testing function.
-AEL staff members with overlapping duties are expected to complete the PD hours of the position that requires the most hours and the PD content areas required of all positions.
+Table 18: Overview of Professional Development Requirements for Testing Staff lists professional development requirements by testing function.
+AEL staff members with overlapping duties are expected to complete the professional development hours of the position that requires the most hours and the professional development content areas required of all positions.